TFT8/addons/README.md

 # TFT8 Addons

-This repository containes all TFT8-made addons.<br/>
+This repository containes all TFT8 made addons.<br/>
 Each folder contains it's own Readme file with detailed description of an addon.